 – What needs does your product or service address?

-– Who is your competition?
+– Who are your rivals?

 – What media outlets do your target customers read, watch, or listen to?